tysker/reactrouter-v6-lesson-3sem/README.md

    for his email.
 The input value we get from Reacts useRef() hook.
 The idear here is that we want the user to submit the form and then to show him a conformation page.
    - Add the Register component into the Header component
-   - Add a new route pointing to the newly added Confirmation component. path="confirmed"
+   - Add a two new routes pointing to the newly added Confirmation and the Register component.
    - In the Register component you have to figure out how to navigate the user to the Confirmation page.

 ### Browser Image